skydrive22/hello-world/README.md

 # hello-world
 First Repository

-First time here, learning machine learning in Octave.
-We'll see how it goes.
+Second time here editing, learning machine learning in Octave.
+We'll see how it goes. pull request trial